kids encyclopedia robot

 1989 to 1996: Burgeoning musician

 Attending Boston College in the fall of 1988, Clarke accepted an invitation into the school's undergraduate Honors Program.
-In addition to performing solo at bars, clubs and street performances at subway stations (without a license), he also acted at the Robsham Theater and wrote original sketch comedy for the campus coffeehouse.
+In addition to performing at bars, clubs and street performances at subway stations, he acted at the Robsham Theater and wrote sketch comedy for the campus coffeehouse.
 He also traveled with conductor Alexander Peloquin and the Boston College Chorale, singing as a bass, baritone, and tenor.
 In 1991 Graham met his future wife, Peggy Clarke (née Amlung), who was a graduate student in the BC theology department.

 After graduation in 1992, Clarke moved to New Rochelle in the affluent Westchester suburbs of New York City.
 In September he took a job working as an English teacher at Evander Childs High School in the Bronx.
-In 1994, he left teaching and entered the philosophy PhD program at Fordham University, a move that would dramatically influence his future work.
+In 1994, he left teaching and entered the philosophy PhD program at Fordham University.
 In an effort to help his sister-in-law, Janine, in 1995 Clarke began caring part-time for Janine's son, Blake.
 Noticing how much Blake enjoyed it when he brought over his guitar, Janine, herself a teacher, suggested that he go to the local nursery schools daycare centers to see if they needed a music specialist.
 She gave him some Raffi cassettes and other children's music she used in the classroom.
-By the end of 1996, Clarke had more work than he could handle.
-He was making weekly visits to over 20 schools and daycare centers and was being rapidly invited to play at many events and parties throughout Westchester and Rockland Counties.
-From 1999 onward, he was the gold standard for children's party entertainment in Westchester having worked for such New York families as the Trumps and the Tisches.
-Soon, the majority of his work was coming from the high-end bedroom communities of Greenwich, Bedford, New Canaan, and Scarsdale.
-In 1996, he had surgery on his sinuses to be able to manage his heavy workload (singing four hours a day, five days a week.)
+By the end of 1996, Clarke was making weekly visits to over 20 schools and daycare centers and parties throughout Westchester and Rockland Counties.
+From 1999 onward, he worked as a children's party entertainment in Westchester.

 1997 to present: recording artist